-Significant data sets for WPO pole-and-line fisheries exist on the RTFD for fleets from Australia, Fiji, Japan, Kiribati, New Caledonia, the Solomon Islands and Tuvalu.
+Significant data sets for WPO pole-and-line fisheries exist in the RTFD for fleets from Australia, Fiji, Japan, Kiribati, New Caledonia, Papua New Guinea (PNG), the Solomon Islands and Tuvalu.
 Table 5.1 summarises reported catch data from these fleets.

-The catch composition of the WTP and WSP fleets from Fiji, Kiribati and the Solomon Islands are very similar, with skipjack rarely exceeding 95 percent of the total annual catch (Lawson, 1993).
-The reported catch from the Japanese fleet indicates a higher proportion of skipjack representing between 96 and 99 per cent of the catch for the years 1972 to 1992 (Lawson 1993).
-These figures are consistent with the targeting by this fleet on large skipjack for specialty markets in Japan and their perception that yellowfin, bigeye and albacore are an incidental by-catch species to their fishery.
+The catch composition of the WTP and WSP fleets from Fiji, Kiribati and the Solomon Islands are very similar, with skipjack rarely exceeding 95 per cent of the total annual catch (Lawson 1993).
+The reported catch from the Japanese fleet indicates a higher proportion of skipjack, between 96 and 99 per cent of the catch for the years 1972 to 1992 (Lawson 1993).
+These figures are consistent with the targeting by this fleet on large skipjack for speciality markets in Japan and their perception that yellowfin, bigeye and albacore are an incidental by-catch species to their fishery.